xiangzhemeng/Kaggle-Higgs-Boson-Machine-Learning-Challenge/README.md

 ### `main.py`
 Script that generates the exact CSV file submitted on Kaggle.

+## Regularized Logistic Regression Mentioned in the Report
+### `lr.ipynb`
+A python notebook includes the steps of pre-processing data, creating model and making predictions related to regularized logistic regression.
+## `lr_helper.py`
+A python contains helper functions required for regularized logistic regression in `lr.ipynb`.

 ## Others
 ### `grid_search_for_param.ipynb`
 A python notebook used for finding the best hyperparameters by running cross-validation
 ### `ML_Project1_Analysis_Notebook.ipynb`
 A python notebook used for doing some feature engineering tests and finding the best method to do the final prediction by implementing cross validation for all 6 methods and comparing the average test accuracy